DAByLite/DAByLite.github.io/README.md

 > Read the Docs 📖 like Jekyll Theme for GitHub Pages

 ## What it does?

+Easily manage data sets that can't fit into memory with minimum overhead

 This theme is inspired by [sphinx-rtd-theme](https://github.com/jekyll-theme-read-the-docs/sphinx_rtd_theme) and refactored with: